brian-liu-24/scikit-learn2/doc/modules/feature_selection.rst

 Tree-based feature selection
 ----------------------------

-Tree-based estimators (see the :mod:`sklearn.tree` module and forest of trees in the :mod:`sklearn.ensemble` module) can be used to compute impurity-based feature importances, which in turn can be used to discard irrelevant features (when coupled with the :class:`sklearn.feature_selection.SelectFromModel` meta-transformer)::
+Tree-based estimators (see the :mod:`sklearn1.tree` module and forest of trees in the :mod:`sklearn1.ensemble` module) can be used to compute impurity-based feature importances, which in turn can be used to discard irrelevant features (when coupled with the :class:`sklearn1.feature_selection.SelectFromModel` meta-transformer)::

-  >>> from sklearn.ensemble import ExtraTreesClassifier
+  >>> from sklearn1.ensemble import ExtraTreesClassifier
-  >>> from sklearn.datasets import load_iris
+  >>> from sklearn1.datasets import load_iris
-  >>> from sklearn.feature_selection import SelectFromModel
+  >>> from sklearn1.feature_selection import SelectFromModel
   >>> X, y = load_iris(return_X_y=True)
   >>> X.shape
   (150, 4)